 Youth Attitudes Towards North Korea: Survey Data Analysis | The latest wave of the Korean identity survey (2015) provides new grist for the mill.
 Answers to the question “How do you typically think of Korea” indicate that Asan and Denney and Friedhoff are indeed onto something.
 Of the five choices provided for answers — “one of us,” “brother,” neighbor,” “other,” and “enemy” – those which denote a sense of closeness based on ethnic or national affinity (one of us and brother) show significant variation across age cohorts, especially between the youngest cohort and everyone else.2)Respondents are asked for their first and second choices.
 Answers reported here are for choice one only.
 Only 13.8 percent of those ages 19-29 choose “one of us,” 10pp below the mean and the lowest for any age cohort.
 For “brother,” 15 percent of the youngest age cohort agreed, approximately five percent below the average and, again, the lowest for any age cohort.(See Figures 1 and 2 below.)

-What makes these data findings more interesting is that those in the 19-29 age cohort are, alongside the 60s+ age cohort, the group who for whom the greatest number of respondents choose “enemy.”
+What makes these data findings more interesting is that those in the 19-29 age cohort are, alongside the 60s+ age cohort, the group with the highest percentage how chose “enemy.”
 19.3 percent of those in the youngest cohort see the DPRK this way, and 19.7 percent of South Korea’s oldest, and decidedly most conservative, agree.
 Notably, young South Koreans expressed the least amount of support for unification because “the (ethnic) Korean nation was once unified,”3)The wording, which reads “원래 한민족이었기 대문에,” employs the use of “민족,” a Korean word for “nation” that also doubles as “ethnicity” and sometimes “race.”
 This strongly suggests common ethnicity as the reason unification is desired. and constituted the group for whom the highest number of respondents said “unification is not at all necessary,” to the question “What do you think about unification?”4)Other possible answers included: Unification should come as quickly as possible (16.3%); unification should wait until the conditions are right (39.3%); and there is no need to rush unification (31.9%).
 (See Figures 3, 4, and 5 below.)